ros-navigation/docs.nav2.org/migration/Humble.rst

 Feedback for Navigation Failures
 ********************************

 `PR #3146 <https://github.com/ros-planning/navigation2/pull/3146>`_ updates the global planners to throw exceptions on planning failures.
-These exceptions get reported back to the planner server which in turn places a error code on the blackboard.
+These exceptions get reported back to the planner server which in turn places a error code on the Behavior Tree Navigator's blackboard for use in contextual error handling in the autonomy application.

+The following errors codes are supported (with more to come as necessary): Unknown, TF Error, Start or Goal Outside of Map, Start or Goal Occupied, Timeout, or No Valid Path Found.